Otellu/js-codespaces-tiny/README.md

 # ⚡ JS Mini: Reddit-Style Upvote

-Build a tiny Reddit-like feed with an upvote button that persists to MongoDB.
+Build a tiny Reddit-like feed with an upvote button that persists to the database.

 This is a tiny feature implemented across the full stack (frontend, backend, db schema).